dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

 <!--vert-->

 * ML is usually used in a REPL
-* Expressions followed by a semicolon yield a response
+* expressions followed by a semicolon yield a response

 ```sml
 2 + 2;